duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-roles-1

-**Q:** {Interrogate} Describe a challenging project where you had to balance multiple leadership responsibilities (team management, project representation, and technical oversight).
+**Q:** {Scan} Describe a challenging project where you had to balance multiple leadership responsibilities (team management, project representation, and technical oversight).

 - Vietnamese outline:
   - Question: